 Section E. Program Outcomes – Performance Indicators

-E.1 Number Completed Program Activities and Obtained a Credential: The count of the total number of participants who were enrolled and completed an education or training program, who earned all of the credit hours (formal award units) needed for the award of a degree or certificate during the relevant period.
+E.1 Number Completed Training Activities and Obtained a Credential: The count of the total number of participants who were enrolled and completed an education or training program, who earned all of the credit hours (formal award units) needed for the award of a degree or certificate during the relevant period.

-E.2 Total Number of Credentials Received: The count of the total number of credentials earned by all completers within the relevant period.
+E.2 Total Number of Credentials Received: The count of the total number of credentials earned by all training program completers within the relevant period.

-E.3 Total Number Entered Unsubsidized Employment: Of the total number of participants who were not employed at the time of participation, the total number of participants who entered unsubsidized employment in the first quarter after completing program activities
+E.3 Total Number Entered Unsubsidized Employment: Of the total number of participants who were not employed or underemployed at the time of participation, the total number of participants who entered unsubsidized employment in the first, second, or third quarter after completing training program activities, or after receiving a service (for participants not enrolled in a training program).
+Underemployed individuals may be reported in this data element, if they are employed in a new position.

+This data element captures employment outcomes for unemployed, long-term unemployed, and under employed individuals that found employment (or entered a new position).
+This includes individuals that are not enrolled in training, but entered employment after receiving services (reported in data element 501.a), and individuals that found employment after completing a training program (reported in data element 501).

-E.3a Total Number Entered Unsubsidized Training-Related Employment: Of the total number of participants who were not employed at the time of participation, the total number of participants who entered unsubsidized employment in the first quarter after completing the program and whose employment is related to the industry, occupation, or skills of the training program completed.
+E.3a Total Number Entered Unsubsidized Training-Related Employment: Of the total number of participants who were not employed or underemployed at the time of participation, the total number of participants who entered unsubsidized employment in the in the first, second, or third quarter after completing training and whose employment is related to the industry, occupation, or skills of the training program completed.
+Participants that are reported in E.3 as entering employment after receiving a service (for participants not enrolled in a training program) should not be reported in this data element.
+Underemployed individuals may be reported in this data element, if they are employed in a new position, of which is training-related.

 This data element is a sub-field of E.3 Number Entered Unsubsidized Employment.
 Participants considered for this count must be recorded in the same reporting quarter as E.3 to be counted in this reporting item.
 Employment is considered training-related if the position is for the same occupation or within the same industry as the training provided or if the employer recognizes the credential received by the participant as a result of the grant.

-E.3b Total Number Retained Employment: The total number of participants that were unemployed at participation that entered employment in the first quarter after program completion and remain employed for at least one day in both the second and third quarters after completing program activities.
+E.3b Total Number Retained Employment: The total number of participants that were unemployed or underemployed at participation that entered employment after completing training or receiving a service (for participants not enrolled in a training program) and remain employed for at least one day in both the second and third quarters following initial employment.

+This data element is a sub-field of E.3 Number Entered Unsubsidized Employment.
+Participants considered for this count must have previously been reported as entered employment in E.3.
+Additionally, this data element captures employment retention outcomes for unemployed, long-term unemployed, and under employed individuals that found employment (or entered a new position) and have been previously reported in E.3.
+This includes individuals that are not enrolled in training, but entered employment after receiving services (reported in data element 501.a), and individuals that found employment after completing a training program (reported in data element 501).